matthewjdenny/ISSR_Data_Science_Summer_Summit_15/Handouts/Text_Processing_in_R.md

 	my_string_vector <- str_split(my_string, "!")[[1]]

 Notice that the splitting character gets deleted, but we are now left with essentially two sentences, each as a string.
+Note that a list object is returned, so to access the actual vector containing the split strings, we need to use the list operator and get the first entry.

 Now, lets immagine we are interested in sentences that contain questions marks.
 We can search for the string in the resulting `my_string_vector` that contains a ? by using the grep() command.

 	 grep("\\?",my_string_vector)